invertase/react-native-firebase/docs/crashlytics/quick-start.md

 ### Enabling Debug Reports
-By defualt, Crashlytics won't report crashes and logs from builds in debug mode.
-To enable it, set the `crashlytics_debug_enabled` option to true in the `firebase.json` file.
+By default, Crashlytics won't report crashes and logs from builds in debug mode.
+To enable it, set the `crashlytics_debug_enabled` option to `true` in the `react-native` section of your `firebase.json` config file.

 To learn more about all the `firebase.json` options, view the <Anchor version group="app" href="/reference/firebasejsonconfig">documentation here</Anchor>.